You don’t have to be a geophysicist to know that puddles in the basement or a lake on the front lawn are signs of drainage problems.

 Sign #4: Cracks in the Foundation

 Foundations often have small cracks that appear as houses settle over time.
 Most are harmless, but bigger cracks bear watching.
-Keep an eagle eye on cracks larger than 1/8-inch wide by marking the ends with an erasable pencil line.
+Keep an eagle eye on cracks larger than one-eighth-inch wide by marking the ends with an erasable pencil line.
 Measure the width and jot it down.
 If you notice the cracks are growing, you’ve got potential problems.

 Best case: A crack appears where the builders finished installing one load of concrete and began pouring the next.
 Such cracks usually don’t penetrate all the way through.
 And even if they do, as long as they’re stable you can patch them with hydraulic cement or polyurethane caulk for less than $20.